pymupdf/PyMuPDF/docs/page.rst

       :arg int images: How to redact overlapping images.
 The default (2) blanks out overlapping pixels. `PDF_REDACT_IMAGE_NONE | 0` ignores, and `PDF_REDACT_IMAGE_REMOVE | 1` completely removes images overlapping any redaction annotation.
 Option `PDF_REDACT_IMAGE_REMOVE_UNLESS_INVISIBLE | 3` only removes images that are actually visible.

       :arg int graphics: How to redact overlapping vector graphics (also called "line-art" or "drawings").
-The default (2) removes any overlapping vector graphics. `PDF_REDACT_LINE_ART_NONE | 0` ignores, and `PDF_REDACT_LINE_ART_IF_COVERED | 1` removes graphics fully contained in a redaction annotation.
+The default (2) removes any overlapping vector graphics. `PDF_REDACT_LINE_ART_NONE | 0` ignores, and `PDF_REDACT_LINE_ART_REMOVE_IF_COVERED | 1` removes graphics fully contained in a redaction annotation.
 When removing line-art, please be aware that **stroked** vector graphics (i.e. type "s" or "sf") have a **larger wrapping rectangle** than one might expect: first of all, at least 50% of the path's line width have to be added in each direction to truly include all of the drawing.
 If a so-called "miter limit" is provided (see page 121 of the PDF specification), the enlarging value is `miter * width / 2`.
 So, when letting everything default (width = 1, miter = 10), the redaction rectangle should be at least 5 points larger in every direction.

       :arg int text: Whether to redact overlapping text.
 The default `PDF_REDACT_TEXT_REMOVE | 0` removes all characters whose boundary box overlaps any redaction rectangle.
 This complies with the original legal / data protection intentions of redaction annotations.
 Other use cases however may require to **keep text** while redacting vector graphics or images.
 This can be achieved by setting `text=True|PDF_REDACT_TEXT_NONE | 1`.
 This does **not comply** with the data protection intentions of redaction annotations. **Do so at your own risk.**